edward-shen/omegaupload/README.md

 ### Development

-For development, building is as simple as `cargo build`.
-Note that you may need to run `trunk build` first before building the server.
+For development, building is as simple as `cargo build` or `yarn build`.
 To run the server (even for testing) requires uploading `dist.tar.zst` to a remote server.

 ## Why OmegaUpload?